 The test session for the 1967 Le Mans race occured on April 4th.
 Porsche’s factory team had two cars in the test session, #907-001 (#40) and #907-002 (#41).
 Piloting 907 #40 were the German duo Gerhard Mitter and Herbert Linge (yes, that Linge), both factory pilots.
 The Le Mans test session was a sort of shakedown session for the car, and by the end Porsche was happy.
 However, though 907 #40 managed a 20th place in the test session, it did not race in June.
 Instead, on the start line were #907-003 and #907-004, that respectively DNF and finished in fifth place.

 This was a total chance buy.
 I wasn’t looking for this model – being honest, I wasn’t even aware of it.
 But out of the blue I found it locally for a good price.
 Since I don’t have no 907 in the W-143 Garage, and it’s a test car, what the hey… Even though it’s race history is very limited, it’s a fine model by Ebbro.
 In fact, Ebbro also offers the other 907 used that day (#41 – #907-002).
 So if you’re a huge fan of the 907 you can have them both.
 For me, at least, just one is enough.
 Though I do need a race version…

-PS: I almost forgot.
+PS: I almost forgot to comment.
 To my surprise, contrary to all my other Ebbro models, this is a resin model, not diecast.
 For me that’s not good nor bad, what counts is the model per se.
-Even so, this is a VERY nice model – and I mean 917K-test-car nice.
+Even so, this is a VERY nice model – and I mean 917K test car-nice.